EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/2-PlotQuests.md

 # Plot Quests

 ## The Witch and the Bear
+A scout sighted a burning building in the outskirts of town, the party is called to investigate the incident.

 ### The Willing Hostage
-Valerian Coppereye invites During and Alaor to his estate so they can aid him with a visitor.
+Valerian Coppereye invites Durin and Alaor to his estate so they can aid him with a visitor.
 He is holding Flannegan's daughter as a guest and "hostage" and is worried about her ring hand, as well as her occasional coughing.

 ***Melena Fall. or Melenia Flannegan.***
 Melena Fall is a 5'4'' tall, 20 year old woman with deep green eyes, pale skin, crimson hair, and a square face.
 She wares a simple indigo dress under a beige wool jacket.
 On her right ring finger she wares a ring made of petrified wood, the finger has a small wood-like growth surrounding it.
 She puts on a distinctive perfume whenever she is summoned.